-One of the benefits of basing yourself in Roseville, is that it offers a quieter alternative the hustle and bustles of the larger cities, yet still close enough to be a ‘part of the action’.
+One of the benefits of basing yourself in Roseville, is that it offers a quieter alternative the hustle and bustles of the larger cities.
+Yet it is still close enough to be a ‘part of the action’.
 I stayed at the Residence Inn by Marriott Minneapolis St Paul/Roseville, in a quiet business park area.
-The hotel is newly renovated and offers everything for a comfy stay.
+The hotel is renovated in 2017 and offers everything for a comfy stay.

 Other facilities at the Residence Inn that I loved was the free breakfast (egg, sausage, oatmeal, waffles, cold items etc), the gym (last minute workout before my 5K race in Downtown Minneapolis) and the swimming pool and hot tub (much needed relaxation AFTER my 5k race!).
 There’s even an outdoor basketball court and a 2 mile walking path!
 On Mondays, Tuesdays and Wednesdays, the hotel also holds social evenings.